Pretty Baby (1978 film): Controversy and censorship

 The subject matter of the film, along with certain scenes resulted in the film being cut, edited or banned in various jurisdictions.
 The continuing controversy over Shields's underage nude scenes resulted in the film being banned in the Canadian provinces of Ontario and Saskatchewan (until 1995).
 Gossip columnist Rona Barrett called the film "child pornography", with director Malle being described as a "combination of Lolitas Humbert Humbert and the (by that point) controversial director Roman Polanski".
 In Argentina, the film, along with another of Paramount's releases of the time, Looking for Mr. Goodbar, was banned under the regime of Jorge Rafael Videla during that country's last civil/military dictatorship, due (in large part) to the "pornographic" content that was present in both films.
 For five years, the film was also banned by the apartheid regime in South Africa.

-Actress Sarandon reflected on the film's censorship in a later interview, commenting that the censors "were looking for something.
+Sarandon reflected on the film's censorship in a later interview, commenting that the censors "were looking for something.
 The film was disturbing ... [yet] clearly when you look at it, it doesn't have anything graphic.
 Even at that time, it was pretty tame."

 In addition to the issue of child prostitution, the scenes involving a nude, 12-year-old Shields were undoubtedly controversial.

 The film received an R-rating in the United States, and an M in Australia, from the Australian Classification Board (ACB).